Why a healthy lifestyle is important for single parents

 - Try mindfulness meditation, muscle relaxation exercises or breathing exercises.

 - Create some space for yourself that’s free of toys or other children’s stuff.
+For example, even a chair that’s just yours can be good.

 - Write a journal or blog to get your feelings out.